 Enjoy five weeks of Spanish and cultural immersion in Mérida, Yucatán.

-This program includes substantial cultural travel in the Mayan region, including Chichen Itza, Tulum, Celestún, Izamal and Uxmal.
+This program includes substantial cultural travel in the Mayan region, including Chichen Itza, Celestún, Chelem, Ruta Puuc with Uxmal and Loltun Caves.

 To maximize your language immersion experience, students will reside with local host families and will take classes with ASU instructors, as well as local Mérida experts in Mayan culture.